Sony Interactive Entertainment: Other platforms

-Video Games Chronicle observed that Sony had established a PlayStation PC label around April 2021 to handle the publication of its games on Windows.
+Video Games Chronicle observed that Sony had established a label, PlayStation PC around April 2021 to handle the publication of its games on Windows.
+The label was quietly renamed PlayStation Publishing in June 2024.
 SIE stated in a May 2022 investor report that sales of PC ports of their games had grown from $30 million in their 2020 fiscal year, to $80 million in 2021, and estimated to be $300 million for 2022.
 Because of this, SIE plans to continue to support PC releases of their PlayStation exclusive games and anticipate that by 2025, a third of their games revenue will come from PC sales.

-SIE also began seeking the mobile games market, hiring a former content manager for Apple Arcade in 2020, as a means to bring their IPs to this platform.
+SIE also began seeking the mobile games market, forming a division named ForwardWorks to develop mobile games for Japan in 2016.
+To expand this ambition to the West, they hired a former content manager for Apple Arcade in 2020, as a means to bring their IPs to this platform.
 SIE acquired Savage Game Studios as their first dedicated mobile developer within PlayStation Studios in August 2022 for an undisclosed sum.
 It expects that by 2025, mobile games will make up 20% of their games revenue.